 iii.
 The Hebrew University participated in the "NeuroTime Doctorate Programme" that was selected in 2011 and coordinated by the University of Strasburg.

 Action 2: Eleven Israeli institutions were involved in 2 Action two consortia: EMAIL and EDEN.
-From 2007 until 2013 a total of 577 students and staff traveled from Israeli to Europe and 127 traveled from Europe to Israel to study or teach.
+From 2007 until 2013 a total of 577 students and staff travelled from Israeli to Europe and 127 travelled from Europe to Israel to study or teach.

 Action 3: Four projects were selected with the participation of 7 HEIs from Israel.

-The Israeli HEREs team comprises of 7 representatives of the various types of HEIs in Israel with different academic and administrative position and a student representative.
-In order to work in more depth on specific topics, the HEREs were divided into working groups each dedicated to a topic currently highly on the agenda of the Israeli Higher Education institutions: 1.
-Internationalization, 2.
-Digital Learning, 3.
-Promoting gender equality in academia and 4.
-Teaching Excellence.
+The Israeli HEREs team comprises 7 representatives of the various types of HEIs in Israel with different academic and administrative positions as well as a student representative from the Israeli National Student Union.
+In order to work in more depth on specific topics, the 2018-2020 HERE team was divided into two working groups, each dedicated to a topic currently highly on the agenda of the Israeli Higher Education institutions:

 Country Fiche on Israel's Higher Education System here